dinoooop/shopify-split-fulfillment/readme.md

 ## Installation
 You need node version at least 18

-First of all, copy the configurations from example env file
+First of all, copy the configurations from example env file.
 ```sh
 cp .env.example .env
 ```

-Modify your new .env with your configuration values
+Modify your new .env with your configuration values.

-To install all dependencies, run the following command
+To install all dependencies, run the following command.
 ```sh
 npm install
 ```

 ## Test the code
-Create your test order and run the following command to execute the code
+Create your test order and run the following command to execute the code.
 ```sh
 npm run move
 ```

 ## Note
-This is a test code run only for the first line item in the order
+This is a test code run only for the first line item in the order.